A5hleyRich/delightful-downloads/readme.txt

 Please refer to the [FAQ] at the root folder of this plugin for further instructions (documentation.txt)

 == Changelog ==

+= 9.9.16 =
+* Added german and german (formal) translations to language directory
+* Security fixes for jQueryFileTree applied and tested.
+Root file system access is now blocked
+* minor bug fixes
+* removed some unneccessary stuff

 = 9.9.13 =
 * Quicklink column to copy download URL in Downloads admin panel can be enabled